I began as a Senior Secure Application Engineer in 2017 and was skip promoted past staff engineer to Application Architect after 18 months.

 I jumped in to fix the problem without being asked to do so because where I come from, engineers take notice when the website goes down.

 The first project I lead at Crunchyroll was a third party integration with AT&T.

 Basically, AT&T would run a promotion offering some of its premium subscribers a free subscription to Crunchyroll's video on demand service.

 QA was fun.
 AT&T actually sent us batches of SIM cards linked to accounts in various states in the mail that we would need to insert into phones in order to perform end to end testing.
 This applied a physical limitation to the number of end-to-end tests we could run and completely decimated any hopes of automated cross-organization integration testing.
 Internal automated unit and integration tests ensured that things on our end continued to operate as expected.

 It would have been nice if they had integrated with our API rather than delivering information via SFTP, but in the end it wasn't worth the fight.
 We were the smaller, more agile company and it made a lot more sense for us to build a one-off SFTP drop point to work with their existing systems than to ask them to integrate with us.
 Bending to the will of giants yielded a more stable system built in less time.

 Much has been written about microservice standardization in Go.

 There are a million different ways to structure a repository.
-Some people think that in a large organization with dozens of microservices, it's important to have consistency across microservices.
-This is true to some extent, though I felt as an application architect that there was more important work to be done.
+Some people in organizations with many teams and dozens of microservices spend a lot of time debating what is the best package structure for microservices on the premise that consistent package structure is important.
+This is true to some extent, though I felt as an application architect that the behavior of the services was more important than their structure.

 Crunchyroll has multiple tenants feeding client and server side events to Segment.
 With billions of events per month, the pricing was becoming unreasonable at the same time that the business wanted to emit more events from more clients.
 Not all of these events needed to go through Segment.
 Segment only served as an intermediary between clients and S3 for the highest volume event types.